 Your prognosis and treatment plan can vary based on the grade and the mutations your tumor has.
 It is true that Oligos (which have the 1p/19q co-deletions) grow more slowly and are somewhat more receptive to chemo and radiation…and that is a good thing.
 Grade 2 Oligos are often put on ‘watch and wait’ after surgery, though it is not uncommon to employ temodar post-surgery or if an apparent progression is noted.
 Grade 3 are usually treated with surgery, followed by radiation and chemo—often a potent trio of agents known as PCV.

 Life expectancy is a very difficult concept to even consider for all of us, but unfortunately our disease has one.
 Two things can be said about it: it is relatively long as these things go.
 And there are people who beat it by a lot.

 Is it cancer?

 Apparently, some neuro-oncologists tell their patients that their Grade 2 Oligo is not cancer.
 In the grand scheme of things, it doesn’t matter what you call it so long as you understand what the diagnosis means and how the disease is likely to behave in the future.
-We checked with the head of the brain tumor division at the National Cancer Institute and he confirmed that Grade 2s and 3s are cancer.
+We checked with the head of the neurologist oncology branch at the National Cancer Institute and he confirmed that Grade 2s and 3s are cancer.

 (In our experience, neuro-oncologist are a truly amazing group of doctors that exhibit uncommon empathy and humanity.
 At the same time, there can a tendency to carefully regulate how much of the ‘whole story’ they share with newly diagnosed patients and families.
 This is understandable, but not necessarily the best approach.)